View of Split on a 3-Day Split, Itinerary, Croatia

 Sailboats in the marina, Omis, Croatia

-We highlight all the recommended excursions and tours in our article, Best Day Trips from Split – but we are sharing a few tips here to get you started.
+One of the things that makes Split such a fantastic destination is its prime location that puts day tours within easy reach.
+We highlight all the prime excursions in our article, Best Day Trips from Split – but are sharing a few below to get you started!

 Krka Waterfalls Day Trip